pradhanprakash/Shutterfly/README.md

 Steps to start the script -
 1. cd src
-2. python Main_Calculation.py X
+2. python Main_Calculation.py X file_name

-   where X - Top X customer
+   where X - Top X customer and file_name is the name of the input file in the "in" directory

 Description of the Code: